Fight for What’s Yours with a North Carolina Wage and Hour Lawyer

 Wage theft can take many forms.
-And employers have been known to be very creative, so this list is not exhaustive.
+And employers have been known to get creative, so this list of examples is not exhaustive.

-- Time suffered or permitted to work, which includes time that is not specifically requested but permitted in order to perform a task.
+- Time that is not specifically requested by your employer — but still permitted — in order to perform a task.

-- Waiting time that is controlled by an employer that an employee cannot use to perform their job duties.
-For example, an employee is at work “waiting” for a piece of equipment to be repaired before they can continue their job.
+- Waiting time that is controlled by an employer, like an employee waiting for equipment to be repaired before they can get back to work.

-- Travel time, which means time spent traveling between job sites or traveling for the job.
+- Travel time, including time spent traveling between job sites or traveling for your job.

-If you are not being paid overtime, or you are not paid time-and-a-half, when you work over 40 hours in a week, then your employer could be in violation of the FLSA and you may have a wage and hour claim.
+If you are not being paid overtime when you work over 40 hours in a week, then your employer could be in violation of the FLSA and you may have a wage and hour claim.

 Many workers claim this is the most common type of theft.
-This violation occurs when an employer asks you to work off-the-clock before or after your shift – and it sometimes includes travel and training time, if for work-related purposes.
-If employers allow you to work off-the-clock and anticipate benefiting from your labor, these hours must be counted time worked.
+This violation occurs when an employer asks you to work off-the-clock before or after your shift, such as travel and training time.
+If employers allow you to work off-the-clock and anticipate benefiting from your labor, these hours must be counted as time worked.

-An employer may withhold or divert a portion of an employee’s wages when the employer is required to do so by law or the proposed deduction is known, agreed upon in advance, and a written authorization is made.
+An employer can only withhold or divert a portion of an employee’s wages when the employer is required to do so by law or if the proposed deduction is 1) known, 2) agreed upon in advance, and 3) authorized in writing.

-As clear as these laws are, not all employers follow them, as these two examples indicate:
+As clear as these laws are, not all employers follow them, as these two examples illustrate:

 Among 10 of the most populous states, 2.4 million workers are paid less than minimum wage in their state.
 North Carolina is one of them.
 There were over three million minimum-wage-eligible workers in North Carolina in 2015.
 And over $300 billion was kept from them.